mongodb/chatbot/packages/benchmarks/README.md

-# External Model Evaluation Suite
+# Benchmarking Suite

-This evaluation suite assesses how well popular LLMs perform on MongoDB-related tasks.
+This project contains benchmarks on how well models perform on MongoDB-related tasks.

 ## Building the Config